-ORC FALL 2018: Week 3 Wood Accent Wall
+Okay, welcome to the ORC FALL 2018: Week 3 Adding a Herringbone Shiplap Accent Wall.

 WEEKS AT A GLANCE:

+We are in ORC FALL 2018 : Week 3 Wood Accent Shiplap Wall.
 In case you are wondering what exactly The One Room Challenge is, so here is the scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October.
 For the past 14 seasons, the ORC has hosted over 250 interior design & decor bloggers, that have joined together to makeover one room in their homes.
 The participants have six weeks, from start to finish, in order to complete a full room transformation.
 To date, more than 2,200 rooms have been transformed through the One Room Challenge and many spaces, have been recognized and featured by several of the hosts seen here:

 Inspiration Board & Designs Plan: